Skip to content

 from grid_10km g

-left join nuts n ON (g.nuts2021_3 = n.nuts_code)
+left join nuts n on (g.nuts2021_3 = n.nuts_code)

 where g.cntr_id = "CZ";